Turkey Gravy Recipe : How to Make Delicious Turkey Gravy

 - Turkey gravy made from scratch

-Since I had no idea how to do it and was a bit intimidated, I took to the internet as I often do when I am cooking a dish for the first time.
+Since I had no idea how to make delicious turkey gravy and was a bit intimidated, I took to the internet as I often do when I am cooking a dish for the first time.

 Lately, I have felt confident that I can cook practically any dish if I have a couple of recipes to refer to the first time I make it and then I can make a recipe my own.
 For the turkey giblet gravy recipe, the background information that I found for the recipe was at the following 3 websites: